visualize-admin/electricity-prices-switzerland/README.md

 On CloudFoundry, an HTTP proxy is used for external requests.
 This is for example used to fetch the gitlab content.

-For some of the server requests (SAML requests), we need *not* to use this proxy.
+For some of the server requests (SAML requests), we must *not* use this proxy.

 This is why the normal behavior of global-agent to automatically use the proxy, has been deactivated